 - One full social media free day per week.
 Choose a day that fits your life.

-Use Screen Time app limits to enforce the windows if willpower is unreliable.
+- App timers enforced.
+Use Screen Time on iOS or Digital Wellbeing on Android to enforce daily caps if willpower is unreliable.

 Week 4